Patty Donahue

-Patricia Jean Donahue (March 29, 1956 – December 9, 1996) was the lead singer of the 1980s new wave group the Waitresses.
-She is best known for the band’s singles "I Know What Boys Like" and "Christmas Wrapping".
+Patricia Jean Donahue (March 29, 1956 – December 9, 1996) was the lead vocalist of the American new wave band the Waitresses, most active in the 1980s.
+She is best known for the band's singles "I Know What Boys Like" and "Christmas Wrapping".

 Early life

 Patricia Jean Donahue was born on March 29, 1956, in Akron, Ohio.
 Her parents divorced when she was two years old.
 She told an interviewer that her mother raised her to be an independent woman.

 Like her mother and sister, Donahue attended St. Joseph Academy in Cleveland.
 She studied at Ohio State University but dropped out for financial reasons.
 She tried to finish at Cleveland State University but left there too, dissatisfied with the school.
 She eventually graduated from Kent State University.
 In her early 20s, before joining The Waitresses, she worked as a waitress.

 Music career

 Donahue met Chris Butler while at Kent State.
 Butler was in the art rock band Tin Huey but he had written a number of songs that were not used in their repertoire.
-As he later explained in the liner notes of The Best of the Waitresses (1990), he met Donahue in a barroom challenge: "One day I write this song, and then it's noon and the liquid lunchers are packed into a...bar.
+As he later explained in the liner notes of The Best of the Waitresses (1990), he met Donahue in a barroom challenge: "One day I write this song and then it's noon and the liquid lunchers are packed into a...bar.
 I stand on a chair and bang a beer bottle for attention and declare: 'I need a chanteuse to coo a tune.
-The song is funny and stupid and cool and different, and is anybody interested?'
+The song is funny and stupid and cool and different and is anybody interested?'
 A voice in the back says, 'Uh-huh.'
 It's Patty."

 Donahue was among the performers who developed a new standard for women in rock music during the new wave era.
 Although Butler was the leader and songwriter of the Waitresses, fans and music journalists often singled out Donahue as the band's primary asset.
 Butler wrote the lyrics but, as Rolling Stone asserted, "Donahue is no pop-band puppet".
 She rejected the notion that she was simply singing another person's words: "I'm relating my experiences too" she told an interviewer; "He wrote the songs, but I'm not just singing what he feels".
 Syndicated music columnist Hugh Wyatt considered her an exceptional artist despite her lack of formal training, calling her "one of only a handful of rock singers who has truly harnessed the attitudinal approach of post-punk".